the-collab-lab/.github/profile/README.md

 teams collaborate.
-Over the course of our 8-week projects, they pair program, submit [pull requests (PRs)](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), both give and receive code reviews, demo their work on a weekly basis, and contribute to retrospectives where their team works to improve how they work together.
+Over the course of our 8-week projects, they pair program, submit [pull requests (PRs)](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests), both give and receive code reviews, demo their work on a weekly basis, and contribute to retrospectives where their team improves how they work together.

 Our mentors range from recent alums of our program to engineering leaders with 20+ years of experience in the industry.
-You can see [everyone who has been a part of The Collab Lab over the years](https://the-collab-lab.codes/who-we-are/) on our website.
+You can see [all of the developers who have been a part of The Collab Lab over the years](https://the-collab-lab.codes/developers/) on our website.

 _If you are…_

 - **An early-career developer:** Welcome!
 [Apply to be part of a future cohort!](https://the-collab-lab.codes/apply/)
 - **A professional web developer or engineering leader:** Consider [becoming a mentor](https://the-collab-lab.codes/mentor/)!
-- **A tech recruiter:** Hire [our alums](https://the-collab-lab.codes/who-we-are/)!
+- **A tech recruiter:** Hire [our alums](https://the-collab-lab.codes/developers/)!
 They are truly some of the strongest early-career developers you will encounter!
 - **Someone who just appreciates what we do:** Consider [donating to help us cover our operating costs](https://the-collab-lab.codes/about-us/) (The Collab Lab is 100% volunteer-driven and free for participants!)

-All activities run by or sponsored by The Collab Lab are governed by [our Code of Conduct](https://the-collab-lab.codes/code-of-conduct/).
+_All activities run by or sponsored by The Collab Lab are governed by [our Code of Conduct](https://the-collab-lab.codes/code-of-conduct/)._